Part of the Teaching Your Child Salat series

 - He begins with Adhan (or, if he is leading, after he has the initial salat memorized, I begin with Adhan, to remind him of the proper wording).
 I found that having me lead the first prayer of the day that he participated in (Dhuhr) cut down on corrections later because if he’d forgotten how part of it went this was reminder for when he lead Asr a few hours later.

 - Practice making dua.
 I made some duas aloud for him so he would know what I was saying a few times (normally doing it quietly) and suggested some simple duas that he could say himself during this time.
-I normally make dua silently after the prayer, and I have memorized a dua in Arabic that I typically recite to myself and then I make dua in English (also quietly) since it is my first language.
+I normally make dua silently after the prayer.
 It’s good to get in the habit have having him make dua right after the prayer, and also prevents interrupting your own dua with salat-related questions immediately.
 I found my son wanted me to teach him some duas and an idea of what to say, which I did as needed.
 I did not have him memorize any duas in arabic yet but I encouraged him use this time to express thankfulness to Allah, ask for guidance, etc and told him examples of what I say.
 Later, he still wanted help about what kinds of duas to make so I got him some extra “dua for kids” cards.

 - Big hug.